 Oat Flour

-This recipe is inspired by that non-vegan cookie recipe I mentioned, but the base of the cookies more closely resembles my Oat Flour Peanut Butter Cookies.
+This recipe was inspired by that old Cooking Light cookie recipe I mentioned, but the base of the cookies more closely resembles my Oat Flour Peanut Butter Cookies.

 So far I've only had a chance to test these with oat flour, but other whole-grain flours should be fine, too.
 And similar to my Cashew Butter Cookies, a 1:1 gluten-free flour blend should also work (use just ½ cup).